Athaodam/Plant-planet-plate/README.md

 ## Botanical Details

-Colloquially, the term “coconut” is used to refer to either the seed or fruit of the coconut palm or _cocos nucifera_.  _Cocos_ refers to the monotypic genus of the family Arecaceae, while _nucifera_ translates to “nut bearing”.
+Colloquially, the term “coconut” is used to refer to either the seed or fruit of the coconut palm or _cocos nucifera_.  _Cocos_ refers to the monotypic genus of the family _Arecaceae_, while _nucifera_ translates to “nut bearing”.
 Hilariously, the “nut” of coconut is a misnomer because the  fruit is botanically a drupe.
 This scientific name also takes inspiration from early Spanish explorers’ descriptions, who compared the indentations and shagginess of the coconut to resemble a monkey’s head and face.
 Some older documents also referred to coconuts with the spelling “cocoanut”.

 <param ve-entity eid="Q14712"> <!--drupe-->
 <param ve-entity eid="Q14080"> <!--Arecaceae-->